-Feeds are not just for nutrition, they can also give comfort and reassurance to your baby.
+Feeds are not just for nutrition.
+They can also give comfort and reassurance to your baby.
+Breastfeeding releases a hormone called oxytocin in you and your baby.
+This helps you both to bond, relax and recover from the birth.

-In the early days, 10 to 12 feeds a day (24 hours) is common.
-As your baby’s stomach gets bigger and they take more milk at each feed, this can reduce to 8 or more feeds a day.
+In the early days it is common for your baby to feed 10 to 12 times in 24 hours.
+As your baby’s stomach grows and they take more milk at each feed, this may go down to 8 feeds a day.

 Changing feeding patterns

 Within a few weeks you may start to notice a feeding pattern emerging.
-This will make life a bit easier to plan.
+This may make it easier for you to plan your day.

 You will know that feeding is going well when your baby is: